DON'T PLAY AT A DISADVANTAGE

 We do have bills to pay and would like to generate some revenue of course, so we use Amazon's Affiliate program to generate our income.
 Whenever someone clicks one of the links on our site and buys something from Amazon, we get a small percentage of that sale.
 It costs you nothing extra and it helps us to keep this website up and running.

-An important different between us and the competition is that we share a large chunk of our revenue with the gamers listed on our site.
-The gamers that are interested can become a GmrPC partner and will receive 80% (or even 100% in the first month) of all the revenue generated through their page.
+An essential difference between our competition and us is that we share a large chunk of our revenue with the gamers listed on our site.
+Interested gamers can become a GmrPC partner and will receive 80% (or even 100% in the first month) of all the revenue generated through their page.

-Like most of our competition, GmrPC.com will make money using affiliate links (through Amazon Associates), but we'll do a revenue share partnership with all the gamers that are interested.
+Like most of our competition, GmrPC.com will make money using affiliate links (through Amazon Associates), but we'll do a revenue share partnership with all the interested gamers.
 They will get 100% in the first month and 80% after that.
 The only requirement is that the gamer includes a link to their page on our site in their YouTube video description.
 Mentioning the page in the YouTube video or putting the links in other spots (like Twitch or Twitter) can boost the earnings more.

 They'll not only receive revenue from their own YouTube viewers, but also from visitors that GmrPC.com is getting from other sources (like Google or Facebook).